 eToro is one of the largest brokers in Europe, boasting over 12 million users.
 It offers a full crypto offering, including Bitcoin and most major other coins, and a wide variety of crypto pairs to buy directly or via CFDs.
 In total, you can trade 17 major cryptocurrencies, 64 currency crosses, 16 crypto crosses and even a Gold/BTC cross.
 You can also trade thousands of other instruments including stocks, forex, funds and commodities at no commission.

 eToro's web and mobile platforms are super easy to use and provide fast and straightforward Bitcoin trading.
-If you want to buy Bitcoin directly, eToro offers a built-in wallet with a private key so you can transact in Bitcoin The wallet, which is available as a mobile app, also provides a secure place to store your coins.
+If you want to acquire Bitcoin directly, eToro offers a built-in Bitcoin wallet with a private key so you can transact in Bitcoin The Bitcoin wallet, which is available as a mobile app, also provides a secure place to store your coins.
 Alternatively, you can trade Bitcoin CFDs with 1:2 leverage.

 Trading on eToro is commission-free, its spreads are super competitive and all other fees are extremely transparent.
 Beginners will also enjoy eToro's free demo account to trade up to $100,000 in virtual money to get a feel for the platform.

 Lastly, one of the best features of eToro is the social trading experience.
 The CopyTrader system allows you to copy the entire portfolio of top traders!
-This is a great tool for both beginners and more experienced traders alike. eToro is also one of the few platforms on which you can buy Bitcoin that is FCA-regulated, so it's very safe and secure.
+This is a great tool for both beginners and more experienced traders alike. eToro is also one of the few platforms on which you can acquire Bitcoin that is FCA-regulated, so it's very safe and secure.